TaintedPhoenix/myflex-automation/README.md

 !["Tadeu" entered into the MyFlex search box, a block named "VGCUSA" appears in the results](assets/queryExample.png)

 At least one of the other three parameters (`name`, `teacher`, `room`) is required.
 This information is used to select the desired block from the ones remaining after the search query.
-Their names are self explanatory, but note that the `name` and `teacher` parameters only check that the Block Name or Teacher **includes** their value, not that it is an exact match.
+Their names are self-explanatory, but note that the `name` and `teacher` parameters only check that the Block Name or Teacher **includes** their value, not that it is an exact match.
 If more than one of these parameters are defined (Which is not necessary), the program will select the first block that matches **at least one** of the conditions, checking for a match to `name` first, then `teacher`, and finally `room`.

-The above information describes how to convery *what* block you want, but you also need to convey when and in what order you want them.
+The above information describes how to convey *what* blocks you want, but you also need to convey when and in what order you want them.
 The `instructions` config option has three parameters (only one of which is required, but multiple are allowed): `schedule`, `cycle`, and `default` which each represent a different method of specifying when you want to book certain blocks.
 Blocks listed in `schedule` will be prioritized first, then blocks in `cycle`, then `default`.

 `schedule` is used for specifying blocks to prioritize on a specific date.
 Each date is a key, with the value being either a single block or an array of blocks (In an array, the elements listed first will take priority over the later elements in the array).
-In the below example, the proram will prioritize searching for the two listed blocks for the date "January 9 2025".
+In the below example, the program will prioritize searching for the two listed blocks for the date "January 9, 2025".
 It is perfectly fine to have more than one date for which you want to have a special priority list.

 ```json5
 "schedule" : {